bhubbard/api-cache-pro/README.md

 The cache will automatically get cleared if you do any of the following:

 * Disable the Cache
-* Change the Default Cache Timeout Length
+* Update the Default Cache Timeout Length
+* Update any post, page or custom post type.
 * Deactivate or Uninstall the plugin

 ## Installation ##